 Some people find that antidepressants give them nightmares and think this is normal, but it shouldn’t be.
 Even one bad night is a side effect that everyone wants to avoid.Others can cause palpitations, but just because it occurs with one type of drug doesn’t mean it will be triggered by the next.

 It’s worth trying another medication if you don’t achieve the desired results with the first one.
 While it may sound harsh, this is a game of chance: you never know how you’ll react to the next antidepressant.

 There may be antidepressants that don’t cause any unpleasant side effects, but they also don’t help improve your situation.

-Don’t give up because there are lots of different options, and it’s common to try out several of them.
-Unfortunately, it could also take years to find the right drug at the perfect dose.
+Don’t give up, because there are lots of different options.
+It’s common to try out several of them.
+Unfortunately, it could also take years to find the right drug at the perfect dosage.

 This is because brain chemistry varies from person to person.
 It’s even possible for the same person to have to change their dose over time.
 Because of all this, honest and regular communication with your doctor is essential.